casper-network/ceps/text/0022-gas-spot-market.md

 #### Spot gas reservation

 Spot gas reservation, conceptually, is the claim a user will lay on gas in a proposed block.
 Similarly to willingness to pay, it will be a deploy parameter.
 The user effectively buys this amount, priced at the stated willingness to pay, when included in a block.
-To soften the impact of poor gas requirements estimation, we will be implementing partial refunds for unused gas.

 #### Gas allocation

 Gas allocation with a greedy revenue-optimizing ordering of deploys is the core activity that this CEP proposes.
 It is envisioned that this rule will be hardcoded into the block proposer component.
 The rule will be that highest WTP deploys with the highest spot gas reservations be included first, subject to certain balance requirements.
-The charges arising from inclusion would be WTP multiplied by the spot gas reservation, less any refunds arising from incomplete use of reserved gas.
+The charges arising from inclusion would be WTP multiplied by the spot gas reservation.

 #### What do we mean by "price?"